 It is important to note that the role of the OAA is to govern the practice of architecture in the province of Ontario.
 The OAA does not have the mandate to become involved in the ongoing contractual and business dealings of its membership.
 The OAA’s complaint process is separate from any legal proceedings you may choose to pursue.
 It is only in situations where a complainant believes an OAA member has engaged in unskilled practice and/or unprofessional conduct that the Association should become involved.

 If you have questions or concerns about an OAA member’s conduct, the usual first step is to talk to the member.
-If you are unable to resolve the issue, and believe there is a professional conduct or competency concern, please check the online directory to ensure the architect, Licensed Technologist OAA, or architectural practice is registered with the OAA.
+If you are unable to resolve the issue, and believe there is a professional conduct or competency concern, please check the online directory to ensure the member or architectural practice is registered with the OAA.
 If the party in question does not appear in the directory, please contact the Office of the Registrar to let us know that someone is misrepresenting themselves.

 If you have additional supporting documents, please email them directly to email@example.com after you have submitted the complaint form.
 In the event your complaint form is incomplete, unclear, or deficient in any way, OAA staff may reach out to you to discuss your complaint before a copy of your complaint is sent to the respondent.
 Unless you decide to withdraw the complaint, the next step will be to exchange documents.